 Well, you could freshen up everything else around the cabinets to within an inch of their lives, and then hope no one notices (fat chance).
 Furthermore, you can dimly light those rooms that are albatross-adorned (depressing and out-of-style in itself).
 Finally, you could increase the median age of your friends, thereby increasing your chances of impressing people who actually like golden oak or whitewashed cabinets and who don’t know what all the “updating” fuss is about.
 Or, our favorite option: you can venture into the world of cabinet refinishing.
 (Unless you just found out that the land you inherited from Uncle Gene will now be fracked upon.
 In that case, splurge for a new kitchen.)

 After all, your cabinets are probably in great shape otherwise.
 They’re probably solid wood, and the new cabinet profiles haven’t changed much, just the color trends.
 Take a look at a few up-to-date “shelter” magazines and you’ll get some great ideas.
 (Lisa’s favorites are Elle Decor, Veranda, House Beautiful, and Architectural Digest.)
-The two most common transformations are to darken the stain, thereby keeping the wood look, or to prime and paint a new, fresher color.
+The two most common transformations are to paint the cabinets a new, fresher color, and sometimes to do different colors on the upper and lower cabinets (see below).
 And this is where a little savvy advice will be priceless.
 Not all techniques are created equal.
 We’ll show you this in Part 2, here.
 And check out our latest transformed cabinets in our Cabinet Gallery!
 In the meantime, we’re here if you have any questions about how to freshen up your ktichen.